Working with Text in PostScript | .NET

 3document.FillText(str, drFont, 50, 100);

 Another option is working with text that also belongs to a font.
-The font that is used to print text in the PostScript document can be embedded in this file or not embedded.
+The font is used to print text in the PostScript document can be embedded in this file or not embedded.
 In the first case, the text will always be rendered in any PostScript viewer or editor because it always lies with the text.
 In the second case, we should expect that the used font exists in system folders on the target host.
 If the used font doesn’t exist PostScript interpreter can throw an error.

 The third option is also about a font because a font is the main thing in adding text.
-A font used for filling or drawing (or may be clipping) a text can be embedded in a PS file in various forms.
+A font used for filling or drawing (or clipping) a text can be embedded in a PS file in various forms.
 Now TrueType and Type3 font types in embedding are supported.

 In the example below we demonstrate the usage of various methods of adding text in a PS document with Aspose.Page for .NET library.